NoManNayeem/projviz/README.md

 The scan output uses two-space indentation and prefixes folders with `=` and files with `-` for easy reading.
 The UI shows a collapsible tree on the left and a file preview on the right with line numbers, copy button, and wrap toggle.
 Markdown files (e.g., `README.md`) render as formatted HTML for better readability.

+### UML Diagram

+- Click the `UML` nav button in the header or open `http://localhost:8000/uml` to view an auto-generated UML-style diagram of your project structure.
+- Boxes: folders (📁, gold stroke) and files (📄, blue stroke) are arranged by depth, with curved connectors to parents.
+- Controls: zoom in/out, reset; live counts of folders/files shown in the header.

 ## CLI Commands

 ### Scan Project Structure